 Château Cantenac also has a label Selection Madame 2011, which is Nicole’s own label.
 It is 95% Merlot and 5% Cabernet, the grapes were picked in 2011 and the wine was bottled in 2013.
 It’s great for drinking now.

 Since my ship was sailing while passengers were out on excursions, AJ drove me to Saint-Émilion to meet back up with my assigned group for the day.
-She was even kind enough to show me a bit of Saint-Émilion, including where she got marries, and to join me for lunch.
+She was even kind enough to show me a bit of Saint-Émilion, including where she got married, and to join me for lunch.
 L’Envers du Decor in the heart of Saint-Émilion is a a favorite of AJ and her husband.
-We enjoyed Château Cantenac Grand Cru over a lunch of foie gras and steak.
+We enjoyed Château Cantenac Grand Cru over a lunch of foie gras and steak frites.

 I had a seriously fantastic day thanks to AJ’s hospitality!
 And while she doesn’t usually just pick people up, visits are possible even if you’re visiting Libourne and Saint-Émilion on a river cruise by booking an appointment and taking a taxi.
 If you’re in the Bordeaux region, definitely don’t miss a visit to Château Cantenac.